What is cough

 - Too much difficulty in breathing

 Which specialist you should visit

 People having problems with a persistent cough should visit specialists, depending on the basic reason.
 Pulmonologists have specialization in treating diseases of air-passage ways.
-An allergist is a specialist who has a specialization in treating chronic cough which might be due to allergies.
+An allergist is a specialist specializing in treating chronic cough, which might be due to allergies.

-A gastroenterologist has done specialization in diseases of the digestive tract and treats persistent cough which might be due to gastroesophageal reflux disorder (GERD).
+A gastroenterologist has specialization in diseases of the digestive tract and treats persistent cough, which might be due to gastroesophageal reflux disorder (GERD).
 Cardiologists have done specialization in diseases of the heart and circulatory system.
-He or she can treat continual cough because it could be a secondary symptom of heart disease.
+They can treat continual cough because it could be a secondary symptom of heart disease.